jdtonkin/tonkinlab/content/open/index.md

 ## Position 3: Open call for PhD student in NZ or Australia.

 If you are a New Zealand or Australian citizen and are looking for a PhD position, please do get in touch.
 I have a fully-funded, open-themed PhD scholarship available.
-Given the COVID-19 situation and the desire to fill this position rapidly, I am currently limiting the scope to NZ and Autralian citizens (but this may change).
+Given the COVID-19 situation and the desire to fill this position rapidly, I am currently limiting the scope to NZ and Australian citizens (but this may change).
 If you find the themes of the lab's research interesting, I am happy to talk to you about projects in the area of population and community ecology.

 Potential co-supervisors include, but are not limited to, existing collaborators such as [Julian Olden](https://depts.washington.edu/oldenlab/), [Dave Lytle](https://lytlelab.science.oregonstate.edu/), [Jason Tylianakis](https://www.tylianakislab.org/).